A Medical School Tradition Comes Under Fire For Racism

 "Where are we?
 We're nowhere here," says Lynch, remembering her reaction.
 "AOA is an award of student excellence.
 What was the argument that was being perpetuated about us if we're not being included?"

-Announced in May of this year, the decision at Icahn was a controversial one, since many students and faculty fear that not participating in the award puts Icahn students at a disadvantage when competing for slots in residency programs.
+Announced in May of this year, the decision at Icahn was a controversial one, because many students and faculty fear that not participating in the award puts Icahn students at a disadvantage when competing for slots in residency programs.

-The honor society has existed since 1902, and is a sought-after line on the resumes of medical students around the country.
-Membership can help students secure training in competitive specialties, and is a predictor of success in academic medicine.
+The honor society has existed since 1902 and is a sought-after line on the résumés of medical students across the country.
+Membership can help students secure training in competitive specialties and is a predictor of success in academic medicine.

 Membership is generally open to the top 25 percent of medical students in a graduating class, as determined by their grades and scores on standardized tests, but only about 16 percent makes it in.
 Each medical school has its own criteria for making final selections including qualities like leadership or professionalism.